Lake Michigan Fishing: 3 Top Guides Tell You How And Where

 Great Lakes Migratory Brown Trout

-Lake Michigan fishing also includes brown trout known as lake-run brown trout, or migratory Brown trout.
+Lake Michigan brown trout, known as lake-run brown trout or migratory Brown trout are another option.

-Brown trout can tolerate and prefer warmer waters than steelhead and salmon so the river mouths, piers, harbors, and marinas are known hotspots for lake-run brown trout.
-These areas can be dense with baitfish and if there is food there will likely be brown trout around.
+Brown trout prefer warmer waters, so the river mouths, piers, harbors, and marinas are known hotspots for lake-run brown trout.
+These areas can be dense with baitfish, and if there is food, there will likely be brown trout around.

-36.81 pounds was is the Lake Michigan record for a brown trout which was beat in 2013 by a 42 pound 1 oz brown trout.
-In WI, the record is 36.9 pounds.
+36.81 pounds was the Lake Michigan record for a brown trout which was beat in 2013 by a 42-pound 1 oz brown trout.

 Yellow Perch

 Yellow perch are native to Lake Michigan.
-The record is 3.75 pounds and the fish are plentiful.
+The record is 3.75 pounds, and the perch are plentiful.

 They not only are fun to fish, but they are excellent for dinner or shore lunch.

-Perch like a little current and you will find them hanging around underwater structures or swimming the current in schools.
+You will find perch hanging around underwater structures or swimming the current in schools.
 Bays, harbors, and marinas are good areas to try for perch.

 Jigs are a good option for bottom fishing perch.